 The magical department Huila has not been explored by many international travelers yet but features a wide range of hidden gems and fascinating off-the-beaten-path destinations with the Tatacoa Desert just being the most famous one.
 Get inspirations for Exciting Things to do in Huila.

-I traveled alone to San Agustin and really enjoyed it!
-The town is small and pleasant to explore by foot and the main archeological park is quite close to the center and easy to reach.
+I traveled alone to San Agustín and really enjoyed it!
+The town is small and pleasant to explore on foot, and the main archaeological park is very close to the center.

-Photo by Travelhapp, Hidden Waterfall in San Agustin Huila
+Photo by Nicole (Travelhapp), Hidden Waterfall in San Agustin Huila

 * By the way, please note that the correct name of the town, in Colombia, is San Agustín, not St. Augustin – and it’s Colombia and not Columbia.
 (There are frequent confusions about this.)